Competitive Information Disclosure with Heterogeneous Consumer Search: Equilibrium

 In this section, we examine the equilibrium in markets with heterogeneous search costs.
 We demonstrate that a simple class of equilibrium always exists and that it is the unique class of equilibria when the number of firms is sufficiently large.

 For each $a\geq 0$, define an \textit{upper censorship distribution} (UCD) $U_a$ as follows:

-We call an equilibrium where firms play $U_a$ an \textit{upper censorship equilibrium} (UCE). $U_a$ has a simple structure supported on $[0,a]\cup \{k_a\}$: all match values $v$ below the censorship threshold $a$ are truthfully revealed, while all values $v>a$ are pooled to an atom at $k_a$, through a signal that only reveals that the value exceeds $a$.
+We call an equilibrium where all firms play $U_a$ an \textit{upper censorship equilibrium} (UCE). $U_a$ has a simple structure supported on $[0,a]\cup \{k_a\}$: all match values $v$ below the censorship threshold $a$ are truthfully revealed, while all values $v>a$ are pooled to an atom at $k_a$, via a signal that only reveals that the value exceeds $a$.
 Note that $U_a$ is feasible by construction, with $U_0 = \delta_{\mu}$ (no disclosure) and $U_1 = F$ (full disclosure).
 Importantly, all UCDs can be ordered in terms of Blackwell informativeness by their censorship thresholds: $U_b$ Blackwell dominates $U_a$ if and only if $b\geq a$.

-The following theorem characterizes the set of upper censorship equilibria of the game, and show that this is the only class of equilibrium when number of firms is sufficiently large.
+The following result characterizes the set of upper censorship equilibria of the game, and shows that this is the only class of symmetric equilibrium when the number of firms is sufficiently large.

-\begin{theorem}$\;$ Let $E_n$ be the set of all equilibria when there are $n$ firms in the market. \begin{enumerate}[label=(\alph*)] \item For any $n$, there exists an upper censorship equilibrium. \item If $U_b\in E_n$, then $\{U_a:a\leq b\}\subseteq E_n$. \item There exists $N>0$ and $a^M\in[0,1)$ such that $\{U_a:a\leq a^M\}\subseteq E_n$ for any $n>N$, and $\lim_{n\rightarrow\infty}E_n=\{U_a:a\leq a^M\}.$ \end{enumerate} \end{theorem} Theorem \ref{thm:upper} establishes that a continuum of upper censorship equilibria exists for any number of firms.
-If $U_b$ is an equilibrium distribution, then any less informative UCD also constitutes an equilibrium.
-Furthermore, in the limit of intense competition ($n\rightarrow \infty$), all equilibria must be upper censorship, and there exists an upper bound $a^M$ on the equilibrium censorship threshold.\footnote{ Under Assumption \ref{assumption:diag}, introduced on page \pageref{assumption:diag}, a stronger conclusion holds: $E_n=\{U_a:a\leq a^M\}$ for finite but large enough $n$.} We refer to $a^M$ as the \textit{maximally informative threshold}, since $U_{a^M}$ is the most informative equilibrium distribution in the limit of intense competition.
+\begin{theorem}$\;$ Let $E_n$ be the set of all (symmetric) equilibrium distributions when there are $n$ firms. \begin{enumerate}[label=(\alph*)] \item For any $n$, there exists an upper censorship equilibrium.
+Moreover, if $U_a$ is an equilibrium distribution, then so is $U_b$ for any $b<a$. \item In the limit of intense competition $(n\rightarrow\infty)$, all symmetric equilibria are upper censorship.
+Specifically, there exists $a^M\in[0,1)$ such that $\lim_{n\rightarrow\infty}E_n=\{U_a:a\leq a^M\}$.
+Furthermore, $\{U_a:a\leq a^M\}\subseteq E_n$ for large enough $n$.\footnote{ Under Assumption~\ref{assumption:diag} (page~\pageref{assumption:diag}), a stronger conclusion holds: $E_n=\{U_a:a\leq a^M\}$ for large enough $n>N$. } \end{enumerate} \end{theorem}

+The first part of Theorem \ref{thm:upper} shows that for any number of firms, a continuum of upper censorship equilibria exist---including one that exhibits the informational Diamond paradox ($U_0=\delta_{\mu})$.
+The second part of Theorem~\ref{thm:upper} fully characterizes equilibrium behavior in the limit of intense competition $(n\rightarrow\infty)$: all symmetric equilibria must be the upper-censorship form, while any alternative symmetric equilibria that may arise at lower levels of competition eventually vanish.
+The entire set of upper censorship equilibria is indexed by a single threshold $a^M$, which we refer to as the \textit{maximally informative threshold}, since $U_{a^M}$ is the most informative equilibrium in the limit of intense competition.